 Falling Plates Shooting will begin on TBA, weather permitting, every TBA.
 Time to get going putting lead on steel.
-Let’s break out the pistols and those pistol caliber carbines, shotguns, too, and start the season with a bang.
-Call the TBA – for additional information, schedules, times, and whatever.
+Let’s break out the handguns and start the season with a bang.
+No magnum ammunition is allowed, including .22 Magnum.
+No .44 SPL is allowed.
+No rifles are allowed on the Falling Plates.
+Call the TBA – for additional information, schedules, and times.

 Falling Plates Shooting is a game of pistol control.
 The targets are six hinged, eight-inch circular steel plates that fall over when struck.
-You can use any handgun, carbines in pistol calibers or shotguns shooting shot.
+You may use a handgun only.
+No magnum calibers are allowed, including .22 Magnum.
+No .44 SPL is allowed.
+No rifles are allowed on the Falling Plates.
 The plates are set to fall when hit with a .22 rimfire bullet, so you don’t need to bring a centerfire gun.